Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/notebook_guide_workspace/guide.de-de.md

 - On the OVHcloud [Discord server](https://discord.gg/ovhcloud)

-If you need training or technical assistance to implement our solutions, contact your sale representative or click on [this link](/links/professional-services) to get a quote and ask our Professional Services experts for a custom analysis of your project.
+If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](/links/professional-services) to get a quote and ask our Professional Services experts for a custom analysis of your project.